JesseMcGilAllen/javaIndividualProject/Journal.md

 The second issue I had with the exercises was trying determine the difference between a negative test and an exception test.
 I got deep in the weeds on this one and still don't know if there is one.

+### Week 3

+I am either not that great at planning or looking ahead, as I needed to make another change to my Project Plan.
+With the Hibernate implementation exercise due next week, I figure I might as well move the database stuff up to this week.